Andrzejska/WDI/readme.md

+# Introduction to Computer Science
-#### Some task done from Introduction to Computer Science classes.
+Some task done from Introduction to Computer Science classes.
 Like creating own Hashtable and Stack,different sort and reverve polish notation implementations